 - Three times harder than cedar

-- Has high concentrations of tannic acid, which makes it resistant to rot, insects, and fungi.
-Because of this, stainless fasteners are recommended
+- It has high concentrations of tannic acid, which makes it resistant to rot, insects, and fungi.
+Because of this, stainless fasteners are recommended.

 Is There an Ipe Tree?